daeyeon/github-labeler/README.md

 # Github-Labeler
-A micro github webhook endpoint to auto-label new PRs on submission.
+A micro github webhook endpoint to auto-label new PRs.
+This is a toy for the environment where github action isn't available.

 # Configurations
 ```
 {
-  // A comma-delimited list of repos to watch for
-  "GITHUB_REPOS": [""],
   // A list of labels to attach to new pull requests
-  "GITHUB_PR_LABELS": [
+  "PR_LABELS": [
     {
       "base": "conditional",
       "label": ["conditional"]